mattsta/signal-backup/README.md

   directory.
 Assumes the following default directories, can be overridden wtih --config.

+  Deafault for DST is a sub-directory output/ in the current directory.

   Default Signal directories:
    - Linux: ~/.config/Signal
    - macOS: ~/Library/Application Support/Signal